 What are we trying to find out?
-There are many Bacharach families who lived in various parts of Germany, the Czech Republic, and Eastern Europe in the 17th-19th centuries.
-Many of them had the surname Bacharach or Bachrach long before surnames were mandated by the governments where they lived.
-What we wanted to determine is whether all these different families with that surname are related, which would mean they started in one place with that surname and spread out, or whether they adopted the surname independently of each other.
-The best way to find out scientifically is to carry out what’s called a surname study, which looks at the Y-DNA, and compares several representatives of different Bacharach families from different parts of the world.
-What we need is more males with the Bacharach surname, especially men whose ancestry we know something about, so that we can connect the scientific data with the historical data.
-So far, all the Bacharach males that have been tested share a common ancestor, probably in the 14th or 15th century.
+Many families used the surname Bacharach, Bachrach, or another spelling variant in various parts of Germany, the Czech Republic, and Eastern Europe in the 17th-19th centuries, long before surnames were mandated by the governments where they lived.
+What we’re trying to determine is whether all these different families with that surname are related (they started in one place with that surname and spread out) or whether they are unrelated (they adopted the surname independently of each other).
+The best way to answer that question is to carry out a surname study, which looks at the Y-DNA, and compares several representatives of different Bacharach families from different parts of the world.
+We are looking for more males with the Bacharach surname, especially men who know their ancestry at least back to 1800, so that we can connect the scientific data with the historical data.
+Read more about our results in Avotaynu Magazine.

 What’s in it for you?
 Maybe there’s a long-lost branch of your family out there somewhere that you would never have run across otherwise.
 This is your chance to find them, and for them to find you.
 Or maybe you’ll turn out to be part of the distinguished rabbinic Bacharach family.
 You’ll never know if you don’t do the test.

 How do you participate?
 If you are male and your surname is (or was in some previous generation) Bacharach, Bachrach, Bacherach, Bacher, Backrack, or any other spelling variant, you only need to do a cheek swab, no blood test, nothing more intrusive.
 If you are not a male with the Bacharach surname, but are related to a Bacharach family some other way, you can participate by helping to identify and recruit males from your family who have the appropriate Y-DNA.